d9pouces/django-floor/doc/source/documentation.rst

 Documentation is an important part of a software.
 DjangoFloor provides a basic, templated, documentation that can be automatically generated for your project.
+Required files for generating Debian packages are also provides.

 .. code-block:: bash